icbmike/terrainGenerator/README.md

-terrainGenerator
+TerrainGenerator
 ================

-terrain generation experiment using seed growing
+A terrain generation experiment using seed growing

-run using this command
+Run using this command

 	python runner.py